asgardeo/mobile-ui-sdks/README.md

 <br>

-This repository holds the mobile SDKs to support the integreation of your mobile application with the WSO2's identity and access management products, WSO2 Identity Server and Asgardeo
+This repository holds the mobile SDKs to support the integreation of your mobile application with Asgardeo.

 ## Packages